Deborah Berke

 Deborah Berke (born 1954) is an American architect and academic.
-She is the founder of Deborah Berke Partners, a New York City-based architectural design firm.
+She is the founder of TenBerke, formerly Deborah Berke Partners, a New York City-based architectural design firm.
 Berke is currently Dean and J.M.
 Hoppin Professor at the Yale School of Architecture, where she began teaching as an associate professor in 1987.
 At the time of her appointment in 2016, Berke became the first woman Dean of the school.
 In 2022, Deborah received the AIA/ACSA Topaz Medallion for Excellence in Architectural Education.
+She was awarded the 2025 AIA Gold Medal Award.

 Life

-Deborah Berke was born in 1954 in Douglaston, Queens, New York City.
+Deborah Berke was born in 1954 in Manhattan, New York City, and raised in Douglaston, Queens.
 She traces her decision to become an architect to age 14, when she would explore Queens and study the borough's small-lot houses.
 Berke attended the Rhode Island School of Design, earning a BFA in 1975 and a BArch in 1977.
 She was awarded an honorary doctorate from the school in 2005.

-For graduate studies, Berke attended the City University of New York, earning a Masters in Urban Planning in Urban Design in 1984.
+For graduate studies, Berke attended the City College of New York, earning a Masters in Urban Planning in Urban Design in 1984.

 In 2012, she became the first laureate of the Berkeley-Rupp Architecture Professorship and Prize.

+In 2024, she was awarded the 2025 AIA Gold Medal Award.